reframejs/reframe/docs/usage-manual.template.md

 In our case,
  this means that the HTML `view-source:http://localhost:3000/game-of-thrones-2` displays the loading state `<div id="react-root"><div>Loading...</div></div>`.
-And the full HTML returned by the server is:
+And the HTML returned by the server is:

 ~~~html
 <!DOCTYPE html>